promo-62/Projet_Mur_Vegetal/Raspberry_LoRa/Projet/README.md

 In order for the protocol code to adapt to new versions of protocol tram and new parameters added or deleted, the administrator need to check that the configuration Config.json have adequate adaptation.
 The file is divided in 3 arrays :
 - An array ”Header”, it will contain all header formats possible that a sensor can send.

+- An array ”Header_Response”, it will contain all header formats possible that a sensor can receive.

 - An array ”Sizes”, it will contain all maximal sizes of the payload depending of the protocol version.

-- An array ”Payload”, it will contain all every payload format possible of the sensors.
+- An array ”Payload”, it will contain every payload format possible for a sensor.

-Warning: If the header format is modified, you will have to adapt the Config.json file but also the global variables in the Protocol.cs files situated in Raspberry pi.
+Both array "Header" and "Header_Response" have in each format a field "TO_ADD" and "TO_REMOVE", these field are used to remove some property of the header before sending it (in the case of "Header" the added elements will be added at the end of the header and in the case of "Header_Response" the added elements will need to have a position which is the position in the byte array starting from 0).